-A sweet, low alcohol, sweet sparkling wine.
+A sweet, low alcohol, low pressure, sweet sparkling wine.
 Moscato d’Asti has much in common with Asti, including production area and methods and variety; but it is dominated by small artisan producers and is becoming more of a cru wine, is both sweeter, less sparkling (frizzante rather than spumante) and more like a dessert wine than Asti.

-A DOCG in north-west Italy, in the Region of Piemonte, in the Province of Asti.
+Is a DOCG, in north-west Italy, in the Region of Piemonte, in the Province of Asti.

 Altitude 160-550m, with some very steep slopes.